2014 Volkswagen Touareg Hybrid

 - "High-quality materials, rich wood and metallic accents, and contemporary electronics and entertainment interfaces fill out the Touareg cabin, and the sliding and reclining second-row seat is pretty useful." -- Edmunds (2013)

 - "‘Tasteful’ best sums up the 2013 Volkswagen Touareg's cabin.
 The design is restrained and clean but well executed in beautiful materials." -- Kelley Blue Book (2013)

-- "Inside, you'll see a VW that rivals Audi's interior design, with high quality soft materials, satin chrome surrounds and fine wood inlays.
-It's a step above the Passat CC, and I dare say the Phaeton as well." -- Road and Track (2011)
+- "Inside, you'll see a VW that rivals Audi's interior design, with high quality soft materials, satin chrome surrounds and fine wood inlays." -- Road and Track (2011)

 - "The seat bottoms seem contoured for the wider hips of the fairer sex and need some additional lateral bolstering." -- Car and Driver (2011)

-- "… the navigation system uses crisp graphics and an intuitive touchscreen interface, while higher trim levels feature the very nice 10-speaker Dynaudio stereo system." -- Edmunds
+- "Finally, the navigation system uses crisp graphics and an intuitive touchscreen interface. …" -- Edmunds (2013)

-- "Climate controls are simple to operate and logically arranged.
-All models except the base Sport have a standard navigation system, which absorbs, and complicates, some audio functions." -- Consumer Guide (2012)
+- "Climate controls are simple to operate and logically arranged." -- Consumer Guide (2012)